lablup/backend.ai/docs/install/install-from-package/install-manager.rst

    $ cd "${HOME}/manager"
    $ python -m ai.backend.manager.server

-Check if the service is runnning.
+Check if the service is running.
 The default Manager API port is 8081, but it can be configured from ``manager.toml``:

 .. code-block:: console